 The command above will create a directory myproject in your working directory ~, and store all necessary files within.

 Run the commands below in sequence to get your application started.
 Follow the instructions on the screen to provide the superuser’s credentials:

 cd myidproject/ python3 manage.py migrate python3 manage.py createsuperuser python3 manage.py runserver 0.0.0.0:8000

 Step 6.
 Accessing Django.

 Congratulations!
 You have successfully installed Django.
-Thanks for using this tutorial for installing Django web framework on Ubuntu 18.04 Bionic Beaver server.
-For additional help or useful information, we recommend you to check the official Django web site.
+Thanks for using this tutorial for installing the Django web framework on Ubuntu 18.04 Bionic Beaver server.
+For additional help or useful information, we recommend you to check the official Django website.